MeatDuckXp/StateMachine/README.md

 ![Category overview screenshot](docs/images/logo2.png "machinesy")

+# machinesy

-# machinesy - Simple finite state machine in c#
+Simple finite state machine in c#

-Example: Car simualtion
+# Example Usage: Car simualtion

 **First, we need to define the possible car states that we are interested to simulate.
 This can differ from case to case.**